erights/gc/proposals/gc/Overview.md

    * the pointer to the module instance
    * the facet id
    * whatever arguments were passed, according to the type of the function.

-The passing of references-to-closures on the stack parallels the passing of numbers on the stack.
-If a function wishes to remember a passed number after the function returns, it writes it somewhere in memory, according to whatever the memory management discipline is of that language in that compartment.
-If a function wishes to remember a passed ref-to-closure after the function returns, it writes it somewhere into a table of functions of that type, according to whatever the table-memory management discipline is of that language in that compartment.

-If the memory management within a compartment goes haywire, it fouls its own nest --- it destroys the integrity of its own compartment.
-But it does not threaten the integrity of defensively consistent compartments that it interacts with.

 ### Efficiency Considerations